healthywalk/nifty-ultrasonic-ranger-microbit/README.md

 ## Methods
 * Initialization    (Always run at the beginning)
 ```
-NiftyUltrasonicRanger.initializeSinglePinUltrasonicRanger(DigitalPin.P1)
+NiftyUltrasonicRanger.initializeSinglePinUltrasonicRanger(pin: DigitalPin)
 ```
--- P1 is for Triger and echo.
+-- *pin* is for Triger and echo.

 * alternative Initialization
 ```
-NiftyUltrasonicRanger.initializeUltrasonicRanger(DigitalPin.P1, DigitalPin.P2)
+NiftyUltrasonicRanger.initializeUltrasonicRanger(trig: DigitalPin, echo: DigitalPin)
 ```
--- P1 is for triger, and P2 is for echo.
+-- *trig* is for triger, and *echo* is for echo.

 * Get Distance in cm
 ```